 The Mesa Verde archaeological region, located in the American Southwest, was the home of a pueblo people who, during the 13th century A.D., constructed entire villages in the sides of cliffs.

-Mesa Verde is Spanish for "green table” and the people who lived there are often called the "Anasazi," a Navajo word that has been translated as "the ancient ones" or "enemy ancestors."
+Mesa Verde is Spanish for "green table," and the people who lived there are often called the "Anasazi," a Navajo word that has been translated as "the ancient ones" or "enemy ancestors."
 While they did not develop a writing system, they left behind rich archaeological remains that, along with oral stories passed down through the ages, have allowed researchers to reconstruct their past.

 It was a tough place to make a living.
-"Cold, snowy winters give way to hot, dry summers, and periods of relatively abundant moisture are punctuated by sporadic — but sometimes prolonged — periods of drought,” writes a team of Crow Canyon researchers in a 2011 online article.
+"Cold, snowy winters give way to hot, dry summers, and periods of relatively abundant moisture are punctuated by sporadic — but sometimes prolonged — periods of drought," wrote a team of Crow Canyon researchers in a 2011 online article.
 "Living off the land has always been, and continues to be, a challenge, but one that people through the ages have met with extraordinary ingenuity and resilience."

-Early History – The “Basketmakers”
+Early history — The "Basketmakers"

-The Crow Canyon researchers note that after A.D.
+The Crow Canyon researchers noted that after A.D.
 500, a people whom archaeologists refer to as the "Basketmakers" (named from their finely woven baskets) moved from the peripheries of the Mesa Verde archaeological area into the center.
 They grew corn, squash and beans, supplementing these crops by hunting game and collecting wild plants.

 In the time after they moved into the center of Mesa Verde, they developed pottery and the bow and arrow.
 The adoption of the bow appears to have increased their hunting proficiency, resulting in some game animals, like deer, eventually becoming overhunted and replaced with domesticated turkey.

 These people came together in what we call "great kivas," which were also located partly underground.
-"These very large (more than 100 square meters, or 1,076 square feet), round structures are thought to have been used for public gatherings during which members of the community socialized, performed ceremonies, or discussed issues important to the group," the Crow Canyon researchers write.
+"These very large (more than 100 square meters, or 1,076 square feet), round structures are thought to have been used for public gatherings during which members of the community socialized, performed ceremonies, or discussed issues important to the group," the Crow Canyon researchers wrote.

 Growth and first collapse

 This way of life appears to have been quite successful, at least for a time.
-A team of researchers report in a 2007 "American Antiquity" article that a portion of the Mesa Verde region, located in Colorado, more than doubled in population between roughly A.D.
+A team of researchers reported in a 2007 article in the journal American Antiquity that a portion of the Mesa Verde region, located in Colorado, more than doubled in population between roughly A.D.
 700 and 850.

 But, just as the population peaked, something happened and the people left in droves.
-The researchers in the "American Antiquity" articlenote that the area of land they’re studying, in Colorado, saw its population rapidly shrink between A.D.
+The researchers in the American Antiquity article noted that the area of land they were studying, in Colorado, saw its population rapidly shrink between A.D.
 850 and 930 to a level not much above zero.
-This appears to have happened across the Mesa Verde region with the population moving south to places like Chaco Canyon in New Mexico.
+This appears to have happened across the Mesa Verde region, with the population moving south to places like Chaco Canyon in New Mexico.

 Recent research suggests that a change in climate played a role in this emigration.
-In a 2008 "American Scientist" article, researchers note that pollen remains indicate that the weather in at least part of the Mesa Verde region became colder.
+In a 2008 article in the journal American Scientist, researchers noted that pollen remains indicate that the weather in at least part of the Mesa Verde region became colder.

-"Presumably, the most productive portions of this area became cold enough in the 900s to make maize (farming) risky.
+"Presumably, the most productive portions of this area became cold enough in the 900s to make maize [farming] risky.
 Dry winters compounded this problem."

 Moving back to Mesa Verde

-This downturn in the climate did not last and after A.D.
-930 evidence indicates that people moved back into the Mesa Verde region.
+This downturn in the climate did not last and evidence indicates that after A.D.
+930 people moved back into the Mesa Verde region.

-"Many of the cliff dwellings at Mesa Verde are small, only one or two rooms built in alcoves or shallow caves,” writes archaeologist Larry Nordby in a chapter of the book "The Conservation of Decorated Surfaces on Earthen Architecture" (J. Paul Getty Trust, 2006).
-He notes that one of the largest cliff-dwelling sites is a place we call "Cliff Palace."
+"Many of the cliff dwellings at Mesa Verde are small, only one or two rooms built in alcoves or shallow caves," wrote archaeologist Larry Nordby in a chapter of the book "The Conservation of Decorated Surfaces on Earthen Architecture" (J. Paul Getty Trust, 2006).
+He noted that one of the largest cliff-dwelling sites is a place we call "Cliff Palace."
 It contains about 150 rooms and nearly two dozen kivas that were used, presumably, as a gathering place for rituals.